Mac or Windows

 Both iTunes and WMP players won’t allow you to bypass the audio engine of the OS.

-In case of Win you can bypass the audio engine using WASAPI in exclusive mode but you need another player like JRiver ($50) or Foobar (free) to do so.
+In case of Win you can bypass the audio engine using drivers like WASAPI or ASIO.

 In case of OSX there is a HOG mode, giving you exclusive access to the audio device.